Sitting in a sauna feels relaxing, but can it really help you burn calories? Many people are curious about its real effects.

 Proper sauna use complements fitness routines, promoting relaxation and moderate calorie burn safely.

-How should you use a sauna to maximize calorie burn24 safely?
+How should you use a sauna to maximize calorie burn safely?

 Limit sessions to 15–30 minutes, stay hydrated, and allow rest between sessions.